 The best advice for a Fall drive on the Blue Ridge Parkway is to traverse a fair amount of miles – the more changes in elevation your trip takes you through, the more color you are likely to see.

 Essential Info for Traveling the Parkway in October

 As a general rule, official NPS Parkway Facilities close at the end of October each year.
 This includes many visitor centers, restrooms, and all NPS-maintained campgrounds on the Parkway.
 This year, the season for the Parkway ends on October 28.
-If you’re not sure whether your destination is an official Parkway facility (versus an independently-owned and operated business), you can view the full 2018 Parkway Facilities Schedule here.
+If you’re not sure whether your destination is an official Parkway facility (versus an independently-owned and operated business), you can view the Parkway Facilities Schedule here.

-- Extended Seasonal Hours: In 2018, a few official Parkway Visitor Centers will have an extended season into November: Craggy Gardens Visitor Center and Waterrock Knob Visitor Center will remain open through November 12th.
-The Parkway Craft Center and Flat Top Manor at Moses Cone Memorial Park will also be be open through November 12th, with weekend hours only thereafter on Friday, Saturday and Sunday though Thanksgiving.
+- Extended Seasonal Hours: In some years, a few official Parkway Visitor Centers may have an extended season into November: Craggy Gardens Visitor Center and Waterrock Knob Visitor Center sometimes remain open through mid November.
+The Parkway Craft Center and Flat Top Manor at Moses Cone Memorial Park also may be open into November.

-- Year-Round Facilities: The NC Minerals Museum, Folk Art Center, and Asheville’s Blue Ridge Parkway Visitor Center are normally open year-round.
+- Year-Round Facilities: The The Museum of NC Minerals, Folk Art Center, and Asheville’s Blue Ridge Parkway Visitor Center are normally open year-round.
 Check the NPS Operating Hours and Seasons list to confirm the current hours and schedule.